OctopusDeploy/docs/docs/administration/high-availability/migrate/index.md

 After you finish moving the database and file storage, it is time to turn back on your Octopus Deploy instance.

-1. Turn back on the Octopus Deploy instance if the instance does not startup, indicating a database connection issue.
+1. Turn back on the Octopus Deploy instance.
+If the instance does not startup that indicates a database connection issue.
 1. Log in to your instance.
-1. Navigate to previous deployments if you cannot see the task logs that indicate a file storage issue.
+1. Navigate to previous deployments.
+If you cannot see the task logs that indicate a file storage issue.
 1. Perform a couple of test deployments.
 1. Assuming all goes well, disable maintenance mode.
-1. Notify everyone of the new URL (if there is one)
+1. Notify everyone of the new URL (if there is one).

 ## Adding Additional Nodes